The goal of my work is to make healthy living, healthy eating and working out as simple as possible.

 - Staying consistent matters the most.
 It’s by far more beneficial to workout 4-6 times a week and 15 minutes at once, as opposed to once a week for two hours.

 - Keep moving.
 Walk, ride the bike, run, take the stairs also outside of your workouts.
 It all adds up and improves your health.

-- Focus on strength, not the looks.
+- Focus on getting stronger and feeling better, not on the looks or weight.
 Don’t let the society, social media and other distractions tell you what the “right” body looks like.
 Getting stronger and as a result, being capable to do more and improve your life quality are so much more important than the looks.

 - Your looks doesn’t define your worth.
 It just doesn’t.
 You’re an awesome person, and 10 lbs less of you doesn’t make you a better person, just like 10 lbs more of you does’t make you worse as a human being.